Every Single Night: Chart performance and critical reception

 Following the release of The Idler Wheel..., the song debuted at 72 on the Billboard Japan Hot 100 chart on the week ending July 21, 2012, marking her first entry on the chart.
 Even though the song failed to enter any of the Billboard charts in the United States, the song has received critical acclaim from critics, with some citing it as the highlight of the album.
 Jillian Mapes of Billboard commented, "Needless to say, Apple's single isn't a "Criminal" sequel, and radio airplay doesn't appear to be the goal here.
 Yet it's fair to deem "Every Single Night" a triumphant comeback by being exactly what Apple's cult of devotees has been yearning for."
 She also remarked following the album's release that "Musically, the song straddles the line between childlike and eerie, led by a music box toy piano and Apple's own tribal yodeling."
 Robbie Daw of Idolator offered a mixed review by calling the song a "delicate and quirky track".
-Stephen Thomas Erlewine of Allmusic commented on the song's non-single nature, saying, "Some hooks are stronger than others – "Periphery" cuts to the quick, whereas "Every Single Night" surges—but what was rumored about Extraordinary Machine (2005) is actually true about The Idler Wheel..: there are no singles here, nothing concise and concentrated to facilitate an easy sell...
+Stephen Thomas Erlewine of AllMusic commented on the song's non-single nature, saying, "Some hooks are stronger than others – "Periphery" cuts to the quick, whereas "Every Single Night" surges—but what was rumored about Extraordinary Machine (2005) is actually true about The Idler Wheel..: there are no singles here, nothing concise and concentrated to facilitate an easy sell...
 Lacking either ornate production or a pop single, The Idler Wheel... plays like Fiona Apple at her purest and that's plenty complicated."

 Influence

 According to Panic!
-At the Disco vocalist Brendon Urie, "Every Single Night" was the inspiration for the 2013 hit "Miss Jackson", which was originally named "Bad Apple" (after Fiona Apple, who rejected usage of a sample from her song).
+At the Disco vocalist Brendon Urie, "Every Single Night" was the inspiration for the 2013 hit "Miss Jackson" (featuring Lolo) from their album Too Weird to Live, Too Rare to Die!, which was originally named "Bad Apple" (after Fiona Apple, who rejected usage of a sample from her song).

+"Every Single Night" was sampled in rapper Lil Nas X's song "Kim Jong" off of his 2018 mixtape Nasarati.
+In a viral video posted in 2019, Apple called out Lil Nas X, asking him, "Where's my money, you cute little guy?